TalosSources/carte_interactive_UP/README.md

 This is the repo for version 4.0 of Smarta Kartan, a future version.

-The code for the current version at the time of writing is available here: https://github.com/GoteborgsStad/smartakartan3.0
+The code for the current version (at the time of writing) is available here: https://github.com/GoteborgsStad/smartakartan3.0

-The website itself is available here: https://www.smartakartan.se/

 ## Tech

-* Django
+* Django (Python)
   * GeoDjango
   * DjangoAdmin
   * Django REST framework
   * ...
 * Postgresql
   * PostGIS
-* Leaflet
+* Leaflet (Javascript)
 * REST
 * GDAL
 * ...

 ## Setup on Ubuntu/Debian

+Tested on Ubuntu 22.04 LTS

 ### Installation of dependencies